 So what about the Modern way?

-I believe that in terms of movement practice, Pilates falls short in underline many aspects that enhance physical health in our present time.
+I believe that in terms of movement practice, Pilates falls short in underline many aspects that enhance physical health, example: it doesn't encourage elastic body qualities.
 It has also wonderful benefits of course, and that's why I keep teaching it... but is not the end game!
 That said, before jump off the train, a Pilates enthusiast, should be curious enough to try and experience different views.
 Definitely read and dig more about the philosophy of Mr. Pilates to know what to expect or to teach and create an individual perspective.
 Otherwise why bother?
 You could find also other disciplines and follow the Dogma style too, and begin to preach that their way is the ultimate way.

 The field of movement where Pilates is a tiny part, has grown so much that might be overwhelming, but it worths to also explore and experiment.
 My mission is to improve lives and not make fictional boundaries between what is quality of movement and what is not.
 If Joseph Pilates was ahead of his time, let's also try to be ahead of our's too.
 Have all the Pilates pros of this list covered and contribute with fact checked knowledge to expand minds so they can express their freedom through their body, that's my Modern Pilates way.
 Do you relate?